drouillard/openblock/lab.md

 * Modify project to use Internet-based bootnode(s).
 The existing Ethereum bootnodes could work in theory, although in practice it was not observed to work within a reliable 60-second window.
 * Modify the DNS settings on the Ethereum nodes to allow for fixed IPs
 * Setup a zero DNS config system

+## Security

+This program is meant to be used in a secure environment. **Do not use on machines that store real Ether or other valuable assets**.
+For the ease of use passwords are pre-established and a number of compromises are made such as allowing universal access to the Ethereum nodes.

+If you wish to modify please submit a PR.